MozeBaltyk/mozebaltyk.github.io/content/about/index.md

       icon: '<i class="fas fa-fw fa-question-circle" style="color:#517bc0;"></i>'
 ---

 This is just another blog probably among many others, where I can share some of my knowledge on IT topics with the will to contribute to Opensource world.
+Eventualy, gather my reflexions on some topics.

 It also complete the documentation of my Github projects and act as a WYSWYG of my projects README.md.

+So this Blog will have two main parts, one for documentation which will be only in english and one for articles that I will try to translate in the three languages.

 Some facts about me: